 |Photo of Ian Seed by Jonathan Bean

-in PN Review 214.
-An excerpt from this collection can be found here.
+my third collection of poems, will be published by Shearsman in May 2014.
+An excerpt from this collection can be found

 'They extend the force of Jacob's Le Cornet à dés beautifully